WHO ARE YOU: EDUCATOR

 — Elaine Hall, (excerpt from"Seven Keys to Unlock Autism")

 The New York Times references Elaine Hall, as the “Child Whisperer,” based on this extraordinary and compelling theater arts program that she innovated for children of all abilities.
 She is the subject of the two time Emmy Award winning HBO documentary Autism: The Musical and has appeared on CNN, CBS News, Oprah Radio and featured in The LA Times, New York Times and Wall Street Journal.
 Elaine is a cast member in the role of Ms. Quinlan of the movie, Fly Away, produced and directed by Janet Grillo.
 She is the author of Now I See the Moon: A Mother, a Son, a Miracle (released in 2010) and co-author of Seven Keys to Unlock Autism: Making Miracles in the Classroom.
-Elaine lives in Santa Monica, California, with the two loves of her life, her teenage son, Neal and her husband Jeff, a Play Therapist.
-Elaine serves on the US Autism & Asperger Association Advisory Board.
+Elaine lives in Southern California, with the two loves of her life, her son, Neal and her husband Jeff, a Play Therapist.